-- Section 2.1.
+Section 2.1.
 Independent Status of Bay Mills Community College.
 The College Board is an authorizing body as defined by the Code.
 In approving this Contract, the College Board voluntarily exercises additional powers given to the College Board under the Code.
-Nothing in this Contract shall be deemed to be any waiver of the College Board's autonomy or powers and the Academy shall not be deemed to be a part of the College Board or the College. - Section 2.2.
+Nothing in this Contract shall be deemed to be any waiver of the College Board's autonomy or powers and the Academy shall not be deemed to be a part of the College Board or the College.
+If applicable, the College Board has provided to the Department the accreditation notice required under Section 502 of the Code, MCL 380.502.

+- Section 2.2.
 Independent Status of the Academy.
 The Academy is a body corporate and governmental entity authorized by the Code.
 The Academy is organized and shall operate as a public school academy and a nonprofit corporation.
 The Academy is not a division or part of the College Board or the College.
 The relationship between the Academy and the College Board is based solely on the applicable provisions of the Code and the terms of this Contract or other agreements between the College Board and the Academy, if applicable. - Section 2.3.
 Financial Obligations of the Academy Are Separate From the State of Michigan, College Board and the College.
 Any contract, agreement, note, mortgage, loan or other instrument of indebtedness entered into by the Academy and a third party shall not in any way constitute an obligation, either general, special, or moral, of the State of Michigan, the College Board, or the College.
 Neither the full faith and credit nor the taxing power of the State of Michigan or any agency of the State, nor the full faith and credit of the College Board or the College shall ever be assigned or pledged for the payment of any Academy contract, agreement, note, mortgage, loan or other instrument of indebtedness. - Section 2.4.
 Academy Has No Power To Obligate or Bind State of Michigan, the College Board or the College.
 The Academy has no authority whatsoever to enter into any contract or other agreement that would financially obligate the State of Michigan, College Board or the College, nor does the Academy have any authority whatsoever to make any representations to lenders or third parties, that the State of Michigan, College Board or the College in any way guarantee, are financially obligated, or are in any way responsible for any contract, agreement, note, mortgage, loan or other instrument of indebtedness entered into by the Academy.